Canada

 Back in the day, Almonte had a lot going on for such a small town, population-wise.
 Expensive buildings, a direct railway link to Ottawa, a few dozen stores and other thriving local businesses - all this proved that 100-150 years ago Almonte was a very rich town.

 But what exactly provided such an abundance of wealth?
 The answer is wool.
-Almonte's gift from Mother Nature is in its numerous waterfalls that allowed building many water mills to process wool.
+Almonte's gift from Mother Nature is in its numerous waterfalls that allowed the building of many water mills to process wool.

 Not many people know that Dr. James Naismith, an inventor of the basketball game, was actually born and raised in Almonte.
 Then, of course, as many famous Canadians, Dr. Naismith moved to the United States.